BestTimesToVisit.com Logo

 Paella Masterclass in the Ruzafa District

 Immerse yourself in Valencian cuisine with a hands-on paella cooking class in the vibrant Ruzafa neighborhood.
-Learn the secrets of authentic paella from a local chef, using fresh, seasonal ingredients.
-Enjoy the fruits of your labor with a glass of local wine.
+Learn from a local chef, savor the fruits of your labor, and soak in the lively atmosphere of this trendy district.
+Insider tip: Take a food tour afterward to explore more of Ruzafa's culinary gems.

 Horchatería Daniel: A Taste of Valencia's Sweet Side

-Indulge in a refreshing horchata, a traditional Valencian drink made from tiger nuts, at the historic Horchatería Daniel.
+Indulge in a refreshing horchata, a traditional Valencian tiger nut milk drink, at the historic Horchatería Daniel.
 This beloved establishment has been serving up this creamy delight for generations.
-Pair it with fartons, sweet pastries, for a truly authentic experience.
+Insider tip: Try it with fartons, sweet pastries perfect for dipping.

 Turia Gardens Bike Ride: Urban Oasis